delft-dh/delft-dh.github.io/Tools-and-workflow-overview.md

 ### Most common usage scenarios
 - Generating data, annotations and preparing it to archive it.
 - Working with standalone data in diverse formats.

+## GeoServer
+In computing, GeoServer is an open-source server written in Java that allows users to share, process and edit geospatial data.
+Designed for interoperability, it publishes data from any major spatial data source using open standards.